DrGBL/WES.WGS/README.md

 # Covid-19 HGI WES/WGS burden test BQC-19 pipeline

-***January 11, 2021: changes will be made to the code in anticipation of the second data freeze, this code is therefore left as a reference, but multiple changes are expected***
+***February 10, 2021: changes were made to use the new analysis protocol, and the new Regenie version.
+If you find bugs, please let me know.***

 This is code made available to other members of the consortium, in an effort to help with their local pipelines.
 The full analysis protocol (v5) can be found here: https://docs.google.com/document/d/1Ouii904IqUArMECXHWynZjBiZ8QO-r2-3rsymB815Bo/edit